 Camping in Monterey County

-Alila Ventana's luxury glamping experience offer a more refined way to connect with nature and experience the full splendor of Big Sur.
-All tent cabins include an electric fire pit and electric lamps and power outlets with USB ports for charging devices, with additional amenities such as s’mores and beverages available for purchase.
+Alila Ventana's luxury glamping experience offers a more refined way to connect with nature and experience the full splendor of Big Sur.
+All tent cabins include an electric fire pit, electric lamps and power outlets with USB ports for charging devices, with additional amenities for purchase, such as s’mores and beverages.
 Dogs are welcome at the campgrounds for an additional fee, with a maximum of two dogs.

 Fremont Peak State Park